Example 4a: Static finite-fault estimation, uniform patch discretization¶

 Please make sure that you are one level above the Laquila project folder (created earlier).:

 In this example you will first make use of the mode argument.
 The default is: geometry, which is why it was not necessary to specify it in the earlier examples.
-Now we will always have to set mode to ffi, which is an abbreviation for finite-fault-optimization.
+Now we will always have to set mode to ffi, which is an abbreviation for finite-fault-inference.
 The following command will create a configuration file for the ffi mode called config_ffi.yaml right next to the config_geometry.yaml:

 beat init Laquila --mode='ffi' --datatypes=geodetic